The Fourth Alabama Painting by Don Troiani

 Note: The 2nd New Hampshire Infantry was reorganised for three years at Camp Constitution, Ropewalks Barracks, on South Street, Portsmouth, Rockingham County, New Hampshire, on 21 May, 1861, dated 19 May, 1861.

-Exeter, Rockingham County, to Portsmouth, Rockingham County, New Hampshire, Company E, 25 May, 1861: The Exeter recruits (50/58), under the command of Captain C H Bell, arrived by the Concord & Portsmouth Railroad at Portsmouth, Rockingham County, New Hampshire, in the evening on 25 May, 1861.
+Exeter & Hampton, Rockingham County, to Camp Constitution, Ropewalks Barracks, on South Street, Portsmouth, Rockingham County, New Hampshire, Unattached Companies (101), 25 May, 1861: The Exeter Volunteers (58), under the command of Captain C H Bell, and the Winnicumet Guards (43), under the command of Captain L Dunbar, arrived at Camp Constitution, Ropewalks Barracks, on South Street, Portsmouth, Rockingham County, New Hampshire, in the evening on 25 May, 1861, and were assigned to the 2nd New Hampshire Infantry dated 4 June, 1861.

-Concord, Merrimack County, to Portsmouth, Rockingham County, New Hampshire, Company B, 27 May, 1861: The Goodwin Rifles (94) arrived by the Concord & Portsmouth Railroad at Portsmouth, Rockingham County, New Hampshire, on 27 May, 1861.
+Concord, Merrimack County, to Portsmouth, Rockingham County, New Hampshire, Company B, 27 May, 1861: The Goodwin Rifles (94) was ordered to proceed by the Concord & Portsmouth Railroad to Portsmouth, Rockingham County, New Hampshire, in the afternoon on 27 May, 1861.

-Peterborough, Hillsborough County, to Portsmouth, Rockingham County, New Hampshire, Company G, 27 May, 1861: The Peterborogh recruits (50), under the command of Captain E Weston, was ordered to Portsmouth, Rockingham County, New Hampshire, on 27 May, 1861.
+Peterborough, Hillsborough County, to Portsmouth, Rockingham County, New Hampshire, Company G, 27 May, 1861: The Peterborogh Volunteers (50), under the command of Captain E Weston, was ordered to Portsmouth, Rockingham County, New Hampshire, on 27 May, 1861.

-Contoocook, Merrimack County, to Portsmouth, Rockingham County, New Hampshire, 27 May, 1861: The Contoocook/ Contocookville recruits (50), under the command of Captain J N Patterson, arrived by the Concord & Portsmouth Railroad to Portsmouth, Rockingham County, New Hampshire, on 27 May, 1861, and was assigned to the 2nd New Hampshire Infantry on 4 June 1861.
+Note: The Contoocook/ Contoocookville Volunteers (50), under the command of Captain J N Patterson, arrived by the Concord & Portsmouth Railroad at Portsmouth, Rockingham County, New Hampshire, on 27 May, 1861, and was assigned to the 2nd New Hampshire Infantry on 4 June 1861.

-Mustered for three years, Portsmouth, Rockingham County, New Hampshire, 25 April & 1, 3, 4, 5, 7, & 8 June, 1861: The 2nd New Hampshire Infantry, Company A, was mustered in United States service for three years at Portsmouth, Rockingham County, New Hampshire, by Major S Eastman, 5th United States Infantry, on 4 June, 1861, dated 25 April, 1861; Companies B, C, and D for three years on 4 June, 1861, dated 1 June, 1861; Company E for three years on 4 June, 1861, dated 3 June, 1861; Company F for three years on 4 June, 1861; Companies G and H for three years on 5 June, 1861, dated 4 June, 1861; Company I for three years on 7 June, 1861, dated 4 June, 1861; and Company K for three years on 8 June, 1861, dated 4 June, 1861.
+Mustered for three years, Portsmouth, Rockingham County, New Hampshire, 4, 5, 7, & 8 June, 1861: The 2nd New Hampshire Infantry, Company A, was mustered in United States service for three years at Portsmouth, Rockingham County, New Hampshire, by Major S Eastman, 5th United States Infantry, on 4 June, 1861, dated 25 April, 1861; Companies B, C, and D for three years on 4 June, 1861, dated 1 June, 1861; Company E for three years on 4 June, 1861, dated 3 June, 1861; Company F for three years on 4 June, 1861; Companies G and H for three years on 5 June, 1861, dated 4 June, 1861; Company I for three years on 7 June, 1861, dated 4 June, 1861; and Company K for three years on 8 June, 1861, dated 4 June, 1861.

 Camp Constitution, Ropewalks Barracks, on South Street, Portsmouth, Rockingham County, New Hampshire, 20 June, 1861: The 2nd New Hampshire Infantry was stationed at Camp Constitution, Ropewalks Barracks, on South Street, Portsmouth, Rockingham County, New Hampshire, on 20 June, 1861.